Romelium/Strux/README.md

 * Supports appending content to existing files (creates if not exists).
 * Supports prepending content to existing files (creates if not exists).
 * Supports deleting files.
+* Flexible association of headers with code blocks, allowing for descriptive text in between.
 * Supports moving files.
 * Multiple header formats for defining actions (Markdown headers, backticks, internal comments).
 * "Wrapped" header format for associating headers with subsequent code blocks or for standalone delete/move actions.